The Incredible Hulk: Ultimate Destruction: Gameplay

 The Incredible Hulk: Ultimate Destruction is a third-person action-adventure game in which the player controls the Hulk, the super-powered alter-ego of scientist Bruce Banner.
 Influenced by hypnotic suggestions from Banner's psychotherapist Leonard Samson, the Hulk is tasked with gathering resources for a machine that will cure Banner of the infliction that causes his transformations into the Hulk.
 Between each story-based mission, the Hulk can freely explore the game's open world as well as engage in side missions such as playing rounds of golf with giant balls and clubs or carrying an ambulance to a hospital.
 His location in the world is tracked by a radar on the bottom-left corner of the screen, and a variety of icons on the radar indicate mission objectives; for example, a red fist indicates something that must be destroyed, while a blue shield indicates something that must be protected.
 Samson's base is indicated by a green house icon.

-The Hulk is capable of jumping great distances, running up and along walls, and climbing, as well as a series of basic attacks and grapples to use against enemy characters.
-The Hulk can grab several objects and use them as weapons, such as wielding a lamppost as a club.
-Larger objects such as cars and tanks can be picked up and thrown to dispatch groups of enemies from a distance.
+The Hulk can jump great distances, run up and down walls, and climb, as well as a series of basic attacks and grapples to use against enemy characters.
+The Hulk can grab and use several objects as weapons, such as wielding a lamppost as a club.
+Larger objects, such as cars and tanks, can be picked up and thrown to dispatch groups of enemies from a distance.
 The Hulk's health is represented by a bar on the upper-left corner of the screen, while a second bar below it increases whenever the Hulk takes damage or destroys property.
-When this bar is filled, the Hulk enters a "critical mass" state in which he is capable of his most powerful and devastating moves.
+When this bar is filled, the Hulk enters a "critical mass" state where he can make his most powerful and devastating moves.
 However, using these moves depletes the bar, causing the Hulk to drop out of critical mass.
 When his health drops to a certain level, the Hulk will enter an "adrenaline surge" state similar to critical mass, in which he can use the same moves without depleting the critical mass bar.

-If the Hulk causes wanton destruction during the free-roaming gameplay, the spokes of an "emergency response meter" on the upper-right corner of the screen will extend.
+If the Hulk causes wanton destruction during the free-roaming gameplay, the spokes of an "emergency response meter" on the screen's upper-right corner will extend.
 When the meter's center lights up, a military strike team will be dispatched to combat the Hulk.
 Accomplishing missions, destroying property, and defeating enemies earn the Hulk "smash points", which can be used to purchase new moves at Samson's base.
-Such moves include new ways to weaponize objects, such as using two halves of a car as steel gloves, or using a flattened car as a shield.
+Such moves include new ways to weaponize objects, such as using two halves of a car as steel gloves or a flattened car as a shield.
 Each mission that is completed unlocks additional moves to purchase.
-Some moves have dependencies, and will not be available until the moves they are based on have been purchased.
+Some moves have dependencies and are unavailable until the moves they are based on have been purchased.
 Hidden throughout the world are sixty collectible comic book covers from the Incredible Hulk series that unlock a variety of rewards, including artwork, skins, and cheats.